Course syllabus for Practical Placement 2

 The teaching mainly consists of the practical work performed in the company/organisation as well as other compulsory sessions and presentations.

-The course is given at the master's level, where the students are assumed to be familiar with the most common study methods in higher education.
-The fundamental pedagogical view is based on entrepreneurial learning and requires active student participation.
+The course is offered at master’s level, where the students are assumed to be familiar with the most common study methods in higher education.
+The course’s pedagogical approach is based on entrepreneurial learning and requires active student participation.

 Examination